 They share a lot of characteristics with independent truckers, but they also have significant differences.
 Unlike a lease contract, you’ll purchase or lease a vehicle from a third party rather than the carrier you contracted with.
 In contrast to an owner-operator, you will not be operating under your own DOT authority.
 There is no need for you to worry about fuel taxes, permits, or load insurance because most carriers take care of these things for you.

 Employed as an independent truck driver under the DOT authority of an owner-operator or trucking company is a possibility.
 For the most part, you’ll be able to choose your own work assignments and set your own working hours.
-You will be in charge of running your own business.
+You will be in charge of running your own business, which will mean you’ll need wifi for truckers to help you manage all of your online business, as well as online paperwork.

 Preparatory steps to take before taking the leap and becoming a self-employed trucker